netidx/netidx-book/src/administration/configuration.md

 #### addrs

-A list of pairs or ip:port and auth mechanism for each server in the cluster.
-Local should include the path to the local authentication socket file.
-Krb5 should include the server's spn.
+A list of pairs of IP address/port and auth mechanism for each resolver the client may use.
+Local carries the Unix-socket path or Windows named-pipe seed;
+Kerberos carries the resolver SPN; TLS carries its certificate name.

 #### base

-The base path *this* cluster attaches at in the tree.
-For a root resolver this is `/`; for a non-root cluster it's the path under which this cluster's namespace lives (e.g. `/local` for the workstation template).
+The base path *this* resolver cluster attaches at in the tree.
+For a root resolver this is `/`; for a non-root resolver cluster it's the path under which this resolver cluster's namespace lives (e.g. `/local` for the workstation template).
 Defaults to `/`.

 #### default_auth